Beautiful Life (Ace of Base song): Chart performance

 "Beautiful Life" was very successful worldwide, reaching number-one both on the RPM Dance/Urban chart in Canada and the Billboard Hot Dance Club Play chart in the United States.
 In Europe, it made it to the top 10 in Denmark, Finland, France, Hungary and Lithuania, as well as on the Eurochart Hot 100 and MTV's European Top 20, where it hit number nine and eight.
-Additionally, the single was a top 20 hit in Belgium, Germany, Ireland, Scotland and the United Kingdom.
+Additionally, the single was a top 20 hit in Belgium, Germany, Ireland, Latvia, Scotland and the United Kingdom.
 In the latter, it peaked at number 15 in its second week at the UK Singles Chart, on January 28, 1996.
-Outside Europe, "Beautiful Life" also reached number three on the RPM Top Singles chart in Canada, number 11 in Australia, number 15 on the Billboard Hot 100 and number ten on the Cash Box Top 100 in the US.
+Outside Europe, "Beautiful Life" also reached number three on the RPM Top Singles chart in Canada, number five in Israel, number 11 in Australia, number 15 on the Billboard Hot 100 and number ten on the Cash Box Top 100 in the US.
 It earned a gold record in Australia, with a sale of 35,000 singles.

 Music video

-The accompanying music video for the song was directed by British director Richard Heslop, who would go on to direct the band's later video for "Never Gonna Say I'm Sorry".
-The video was shot on YFO Studios in Gothenburg in October 1995.
+The music video for "Beautiful Life" was directed by British director Richard Heslop, who would go on to direct the band's later video for "Never Gonna Say I'm Sorry".
+The video was shot on YFO Studios in Gothenburg, Sweden in October 1995.
 The music video included computer-generated bubbles which whisked the band from place to place.
-According to music channel VH1 in the United States, the band's record label, Arista Records, insisted the bubbles be removed from the video, leading to a somewhat strange-looking U.S. video, with the band members looking at (and reacting to) bubbles that were no longer there.
+According to music channel VH1 in the United States, the band's record label, Arista Records, insisted the bubbles be removed from the video, leading to a somewhat strange-looking US video, with the band members looking at (and reacting to) bubbles that were no longer there.
 In Europe, both versions of the video were released.
 In addition to the two alternate videos, remix videos were also created, and VH1 released a Pop-Up Video version of the video in 1998.
-"Beautiful Life" was uploaded to YouTube in January 2015.
-As of February 2025, the video has amassed more than 159 million views.
+"Beautiful Life" was made available on Ace of Base's official YouTube channel in January 2015, and had generated more than 171 million views as of late 2025.